You are currently viewing Urgent Call to All—Help Bring Virginia Home!

 Usually, when I write about situations that pertain to someone other than me, I change names and other identifying markers.
 However, for today’s blog, all identities and places where events occurred are actual.

-On February 21, 2024, I posted about domestic violence, https://www.crystalmmhuntley.com/domestic-violence-revealing-the-signs-can-you-see-them/(opens in a new tab).
+On February 21, 2024, I posted about domestic violence, https://crystalmmhuntley.com/2024/02/domestic-violence-can-you-see-the-signs/.
 Virginia’s story is the ultimate example of how serious domestic violence can be.
 And, if left unchecked, how easily abuse can escalate into fatal results.
 This story rings close to my heart because one of Virginia’s brothers was a classmate of mine.

 Abuse remains a pandemic within our society that I am committed to fighting against.
 I bring awareness of this pressing issue into the open through the books I write and my weekly blogs.
 What happened to Virginia is a tragic example of the life-changing outcomes abuse can produce.